FraL96/Italian_Inside_Milestone3/README.md

 ### Images

 The images used are taken from different sources:
-* The categories in the "All recipes" pages, the background and the recipes pictures, are taken from [Pexels.com](https://www.pexels.com/), that provides images without copyright.
+* The categories in the "All recipes" pages, the background and the recipes pictures, are taken from [Pexels.com](https://www.pexels.com/) and [Pixabay](https://pixabay.com/it/), that provides images without copyright.
 * The shortcut icon representing a slice of pizza is been taken from [Favicon.io](https://favicon.io/).
 * The picture with the logo of ["Casale del Giglio"](https://www.casaledelgiglio.it/en/) is been taken from their website.